davisshi/technologies/MethodChaining/MethodChaining.md

 The purpose of this doWork logic here is:
 1. load a file from a landing server
 2. validate the records
-3. load leads and into a lead list
+3. load leads and create a lead list
 4. archive and delete this loaded file

 ![](../resources/images/CommonCodingForProcessingFileData.png)